 The master of fine arts in cinema arts is a three-year program that accepts students on a full-time basis only.
 It offers a highly specialized education in a collaborative hands-on learning environment in five filmmaking specializations:

 Students are admitted to the program in one of the above specializations.
 Although classes are offered across the different filmmaking specializations to provide a rounded education, once accepted into a specific specialization, students are not permitted to switch.

 New M.F.A. programs begin in fall 2016.

-Sonic Arts will focus on emerging technical innovations in music and sound art, sound design, and multimedia sound.
-The program has been designed to provide an academic route to promising composers and artists, sound designers, and those working in digital media who may not necessarily possess a bachelor's degree in music.
+Sonic Arts focuses on emerging technical innovations in music and sound art, sound design, and multimedia sound.
+The program has been designed to provide an academic route to promising composers and artists, sound designers, and those working in digital media, including those who may not necessarily possess a bachelor's degree in music.